TomasHubelbauer/apple-notes-database/README.md

 For designs based on big notes, it would still make sense to populate the list progressively, but maybe it could be in batches of notes and not indiviudally.

-### Optimize the to-do list application by not always fully re-rendering

-Deletes could be made to work by removing the `li` and not re-rendering.
-If the removal fails, the `fetch` will throw.

-Renames could be made to work by removing the `li` and renaming the `label` together with boosting the `li` in question to the top of the list.

-Toggles would work the same exact way as renames.

-Additions would work by factoring out the `item` render function and calling it out of band and preprending the resulting `li` to the list instead of a whole re-render.